GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 # Module 21: [Capstone] Create a Demand Planner Agent

 In this tutorial we will create a demand planner agent, and deploy it to Agent Engine, then register it with Gemini Enterprise.
-As part of the agent developer continuum, we will test the agent with `adk web` locally, deploy and test on `agent engine` playground, and finally via the `gemini enterprise` UI. <br>
+As part of the agent developer continuum, we will test the agent with `adk web` locally, deploy and test on `agent engine` playground.
+We will skip Gemini Enterprise registration as the focus is merely a functionally adequate UI for our agents, and ADK and Agent Engine playground are sufficient.<br>

 The demand planner agent can do the following:
 1. Can run on-demand forecasting (TimesFM in BigQuery)